Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in spin model

-$\alpha_k=+1(-1)$, if following the Geodesic rule the trajectory traces a path clockwise(anti-clockwise) in the field space as one goes from the lattice site ${\rm \bf r}_k$ to ${\rm \bf r}_{k+1}$.
+$\alpha_k=+1(-1)$, if the trajectory traces a path clockwise(anti-clockwise) in OPS as one goes from site ${\rm \bf r}_k$ to ${\rm \bf r}_{k+1}$.
 Note that $\eta_{ij}(r)$ corresponds to net variation of angle $\theta$ of the spins over $r$ separation.
-In case $\Delta\theta_{ij}\ne \eta_{ij}$, it is counted as the deviation from the geodesic rule.
-This computation is repeated for different values of $r=2,3,.....,\xi_{KM}$ resulting in the function $d(r)$ which gives the deviation from the Geodesic rule at separation $r$.
+We compute the partition average of $d(r)$, the deviation to the Geodesic rule at separation $r$, defined as